CSB5/driver_evaluation/README.md

 - **differential_expression_matrix.txt**
 	Matrix (column: sample ID, row: gene name) where a cell represents the fold change obtained using DEseq by comparing each tumor to a set of normal samples (see [paper]() for detailed explanation of the analysis)

-### Organization of the result files from 18 methods on 15 cancer types
+### Predictions from 18 methods on 15 cancer types

 The .result files for the different methods are provided for each cancer type.
 They can be found in <EVALUATION_DATA_SET/RESULT> and are written using the following unified format: